2sidedfigure/exstatic/README.md

 To use your own types, make sure the folder they're kept in is included in the `typeSearchPath` setting initially passed to exstatic.

+### Asset Variations

+An individual asset may have multiple variations.
+Asset variations are distinguished by the values used for variables in the Asset's pattern, which defines a unique URL for the variation. *Exstatic* defines and assigns values for some pattern variables by default, namely, `version` and `cacheId`.
+Additional pattern variables can be defined by a colon prefixed identifier in the Asset's pattern string (e.g., `:myvariable`), which can then be used to create additional variations of an Asset with the help of event handlers.

+When an Asset's pattern is matched for an incoming request, but no matching variation exists to create a response, a new Asset variation is created.
+The new variation then enters the *render pipeline* to build a response.
+The *render pipeline* is a procedure generally represented by the following steps:

+ 1. The new Asset variation is initialized.
+ 2. Each of the component files of the Asset variation are processed as defined by the Asset type.
+ 3. Once all the files have been processed, the variation is cached and sent as a response.

+#### Events

+During the render process, the Asset variation maintains a cache of processed output of each file.
+Events are the means to modify the Asset variation and the output at various points of the *render pipeline*.

+An Asset may emit the following events when building a new variation:

+ - **variantInit**: emitted when a URL has no existing matching variations, and a new variation is initialized to build a response.
+ - **variantPreRender**: emitted just before the process of rendering the Asset variation begins.
+ - **variantPreRenderFile**: emitted before the process of rendering an individual file comprising the asset.
+ - **variantRenderFile**: emitted after prerendering and just before rendering an individual file comprising the asset.
+ - **variantPostRenderFIle**: emitted when rendering an individual file comprising the asset is complete.
+ - **variantPostRender**: emitted when all files comprising the asset have completed rendering.

+##### Handlers for *variantInit*, *variantPreRender*, and *variantPostRender*

+**Arguments**

+ - **variant**: a reference to the Asset variation.
+ - **callback**: a function that when called, signals the *render pipeline* to resume processing the Asset variation.
+An error may be raised by passing an expression that evaluates to `true` as the first argument.

+##### Handlers for *variantPreRenderFile*, *variantRenderFile*, and
+      *variantPostRenderFile*

+**Arguments**

+ - **variant**: a reference to the Asset variation.
+ - **file**: a string of the path of the file currently being processed.
+This can be used to get/set the current state of the output of the file using the following methods of the Asset variation:

+   - **getRenderCache(file)**: retrieve the current state of the output for the given file.
+   - **setRenderCache(file, contents)**: set the current state of the output for the given file.

+ - **callback**: a function that when called, signals the *render pipeline* to resume processing the Asset variation.
+An error may be raised by passing an expression that evaluates to `true` as the first argument.

 ## Examples